-- 1. Competition in the award of contracts or procurements resulting from this Project is strongly encouraged and the COUNTY should promote competition to the maximum extent practicable. - 2 The COUNTY agrees to include in its contract(s) a provision that the Airport Terminal designs for the Project and commensurate construction are required to comply with the TSA's Planning Guidelines and Design Standards requirements for Checked Baggage Inspection Systems. - 3.
-Small Business/Disadvantaged Business Enterprises Participation: Small businesses/Disadvantaged Business Enterprises play a critical role in stimulating economic growth and creating jobs.
-The COUNTY is required to submit a report on an annual basis the amount of the TSA funding provided to small business/disadvantaged business enterprises concerns utilized in the TSA Project.
-The annual report, due at the end of each Federal fiscal year (September 30th) and upon completion of the Project will identify the TSA funded dollars provided to small businesses/disadvantaged business categories during the reporting period.
+1. Competition in the award of contracts or procurements resulting from this Project is strongly encouraged and the COUNTY should promote competition to the maximum extent practicable.

+2. The COUNTY agrees to include in its contract(s) for this Project a provision that the Airport Terminal designs and commensurate construction are required to comply with the TSA's Planning Guidelines and Design Standards requirements for Checked Baggage Inspection Systems.

+3. Small Business/Disadvantaged Business Enterprises Participation: Small Businesses/Disadvantaged Business Enterprises play a critical role in stimulating economic growth and creating jobs.
+The COUNTY is required to submit a report on an annual basis the amount of TSA funding provided to small business/disadvantaged business enterprise concerns utilized in the TSA Project.
+The annual report, due at the end of each Federal fiscal year (September 30th) and upon completion of the Project will identify the TSA funded dollars provided to the small business/disadvantaged business categories during the reporting period.
 The report shall be reported via email directly to the TSA Contracting Officer.